 Jov Diversified Flow-Through 2008 Limited Partnership - Pursuant to a prospectus dated February 26, 2008, Jov Diversified Flow-Through 2008 Limited Partnership issued 589,413 limited partnership units at a price of \$25.00 per Unit, for gross proceeds of \$14,735,325.
-The investment structure of Jov Diversified Flow-Through 2008 Limited Partnership.
-Pursuant to a liquidity alternative outlined in the prospectus of Jov Diversified Flow Through 2008 Limited Flow Through 2008 Limited Partnership, all units of Jov Diversified Flow Through 2008 Limited Partnership, all units of Jov Diversified Flow Through 2008 Limited Partnership were exchanged for redeemable Series A Shares of the Jov Canadian Equity Class.
+The investment structure of Jov Diversified Flow-Through 2008 Limited Partnership is substantially similar to that of the Partnership.
+Pursuant to a liquidity alternative outlined in the prospectus of Jov Diversified Flow Through 2008 Limited Partnership, all units of Jov Diversified Flow Through 2008 Limited Partnership were exchanged for redeemable Series A Shares of the Jov Canadian Equity Class.